1D GRPIC Simulations of Stellar-Mass Black Hole Magnetospheres: Semi-Analytic Model of Gamma-Rays from Gaps: The Numerical Simulation

 where $\Bh$ denotes the magnetic field strength at the horizon, $\rg = GM/c^2$ the gravitational radius of the BH with mass $M$ ($G$ is the gravitational constant), $\rh = \rg(1+\sqrt{1-a_*^2})$ the horizon radius, $\omega_\mathrm{H} = a_*c/2r_\mathrm{H}$ the angular velocity of the BH ($a_*\equiv a/\rg$ is the dimensionless spin parameter), and $\Omega_\mathrm{F}=\omega_\mathrm{H}/2$ the angular velocity of the magnetic surface. $J_0$ is the magnetospheric current parameterized by

-$j_0=-1$ corresponds to the magnetospheric current in the BZ force-free solution (for the counter-clockwise rotation).\footnote{\citet{Levinson18}, K20, and K22 mistook the parameterization of $J_0$.
+$j_0=-1$ corresponds to the magnetospheric current in the BZ force-free solution (for the counter-clockwise rotation around the rotation axis).\footnote{\citet{Levinson18}, K20, and K22 mistook the parameterization of $J_0$.
 The models of $j_0=-1$ in their studies are actually the cases that $J_0$ is $1/2\pi$ times weaker than the BZ current.} We note that the null charge surface, where $\rhoGJ = 0$, $r = r_{\rm null}(\theta)$, is nearly spherical.

 The equation of motion for electrons and positrons is

 where $q_i$ is the charge of $i$th particle, $u_i=\sqrt{g_{\rm rr}}u_i^r$ the normalized four-velocity component in the $r$ direction measured by a ZAMO, $\gamma_{i}$ the Lorentz factor, $v_i=u_i/\gamma_i$ the three-velocity component, and $P_{\mathrm{cur}}(\gamma_i)=2e^2\gamma_i^4v_i/3r_\mathrm{g}^2$ the curvature power with the the curvature radius fixed as $\rg$.
 For photons we solve